lakenen/view-school/exercises/13-plugins/README.md

 ## Your Task

 In this exercise, you'll write a javascript module `draggy-viewer`:
-- export a function that takes three arguments: an Element, a string viewURL, and a string downloadURL
+- export a function that takes three arguments: an Element, a string "assets" URL, and a string "download" URL
 - create, `load()`,  and return a viewer instance with the following plugins:
   + `fullscreen` - use the viewer element's parent container as the `element` option
   + `download` - use the URL provided to configure the download plugin